Skip to main content

 Relationship Tuples

-Relationship Tuples are structured sets that detail the relationships between resources and potentially users in the system.
+Relationship Tuples are structured sets that detail the relationships between resources and, potentially, users in the system.
 They represent the relationships between two specific instances of resources, providing a clear way to express and evaluate relationships in access control decisions.

 Example